ron190/jsql-injection/README.md

 You can also type `java -jar jsql-injection-v0.104.jar` in your terminal to start the program.

-If you are using Kali Linux then get the latest version using command `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.
+If you use Kali Linux then get the latest version with `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.

 > [!NOTE]
 > Download the latest version from GitHub: [jsql-injection-v0.104.jar](https://github.com/ron190/jsql-injection/releases/download/v0.104/jsql-injection-v0.104.jar)